-Whether you're a student sitting through an enthusiastic professor's chemistry lecture or you're sitting through an important business presentation, taking notes is a vital skill for many people.
+Whether you're a student sitting through an enthusiastic professor's chemistry lecture or a salesperson you're sitting through an important business presentation, taking notes is a vital skill task for many people.
 Detailed notes allow you to return to important information continually so that you can benefit from the information the most.
 The note-taking process has evolved with technology to provide you with more control over how you access, archive, share and edit your important information.
-Digital pens allow you to take notes where laptops and tablets simply can't.
+Digital pens allow you to take notes where in ways laptops and tablets simply can't.

 Digital pens are almost as discreet as a normal ballpoint pen.
 They use real ink and they write on real paper.
 The only difference between a digital pen and the pen in your breast pocket is the digitization of your pen strokes – every word, doodle, sketch or scribble is converted to a digital page.

 Laptops and tablets have become the preferred note-taking device for many people because the information can be easily edited, archived and shared.
 However, laptops and tablets are also a distraction that many businesses and classrooms have banned from meetings and lectures.
 The best digital pens, like the Livescribe 3 Smartpen, Sky Wifi Smartpen and the Neo Smartpen N2, allow you to take comprehensive notes without the distractions of the internet or the clicking of a keyboard.
 To learn more, read our articles about digital pens.

 There are several ways digital pens capture pen strokes.
 The best digital pens use technology developed by the Anoto Group that uses a camera near the pen tip to track with microdots printed on paper.
 However, most digital pens use a positional device that clips to the top of your paper and tracks a sensor in the pen's tip as it moves across the paper, allowing you to write on any surface.